Publishing Plugins

 "ttsc": { "optional": false },

-"@typescript/native-preview": { "optional": false }
+"typescript": { "optional": false }

-}The consumer project supplies ttsc and the active @typescript/native-preview runtime; your plugin should not carry them in dependencies.
+}The consumer project supplies ttsc and the active typescript runtime; your plugin should not carry them in dependencies.
 Use peerDependencies to assert the compatibility window.
 Update the version range every time you re-test against a new ttsc release.

 Required Package Contents